garima2510/self-hosted-runner-azure-containers/README.md

 5. Your self-hosted github runner is ready to use and it runs in ACI.
 More details on how to use self-hosted runner [here](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow)

 #### P.S.
 A lot of params are hard-coded in the bicep file.
 Make sure to change the values or pass the values at run time.

+#### More technical details on this repository can be found in here [https://mysharepointlearnings.wordpress.com/2022/01/06/self-hosted-runner-in-azure-container-instances/](https://mysharepointlearnings.wordpress.com/2022/01/06/self-hosted-runner-in-azure-container-instances/)